 Instead of rapidly switching between acceleration and deceleration, drive at a steady pace and you won’t burn through fuel as fast.

 Where possible, you should also avoid driving over holes in the road or hitting the kerb - even a small impact at low speed can damage your suspension.
 Likewise, you definitely don’t want to ride the clutch, as this is expensive to replace due to its location within your vehicle, and it likely won’t be covered by a warranty.
 Take your foot off the clutch pedal before you change gear to take some of this pressure off.

 Start Your Engine

-With winter in mind, be sure to drive cautiously in the colder months, as your car requires more fuel to brake and accelerate.
+Your car will require more fuel to brake and accelerate during the colder months of the year.
 Driving slowly can help your car to warm up gradually, and prevent the consumption of unnecessary petrol.